 1. Party identification model indicates party identification alongside with socialization.
 Americans are democrats, republicans or independent and party identifications are important in voting behaviors based on race, gender, education and income.
 In 2004 election men voted more for republicans and women voted for democrats.
 African Americans and other minorities also supported democrats.
 Those with less income voted for democrats as well.
 People who were less educated voted for republicans.
 These were based on party identifications, but there were people who voted for a certain candidate rather than the certain party.

 2. Issue model which focuses on certain issues which effect on voting behaviors of people.
 Issues are different either domestic or universal.
 War, economy, health care, terrorism, security, moral values were important on people's decisions.
+Statistics indicate the most important elements as war in Iraq, terrorism and homeland security, jobs and unemployment, health care, federal budget and taxes.
+These were important issues in Americans decision making process.

 3. Moral issues and voters' decision Making process in the 2004 Presidential election were important.
 For example:" President Bush's victory, the approval of every anti-gay marriage amendment on statewide ballots and an emphasis on 'moral values' among voters showed the power of churchgoing Americans in this election and threw the nation's religious divide into stark relief."
 Associated Press, November 4, 2004